WHAT MAKES BLUEPRINT'S LIVE LSAT COURSES BETTER THAN OTHERS?

 Ability to repeat and reschedule any class as many times as you want with any instructor to learn from different styles or tackle difficult concepts.

-Access to 100+ additional hours of live review with LSAT test prep instructors in Office Hour sessions for the most hands-on support.
+Access to unlimited Live Review Sessions with LSAT test prep instructors in Office Hour sessions for the most hands-on support.

-1 comprehensive LSAT Strategy Guidebook, plus multiple cheat sheets, pacing guide, and other study resources.
+Comprehensive LSAT Strategy PDFs, plus multiple cheat sheets, pacing guide, and other study resources.

 All the resources in the Self-Paced Course so you get 2 courses for the price of 1.